apollographql/apollo/docs/source/guides/schema-design.md

 }
 ```

-In scenarios like this, you would just need to fetch the weather information from another endpoint (or a 3rd party endpoint) in your resolvers.
+This doesn't necessarily need to match the data returned from a single REST endpoint or database.
+For example, if you have a REST endpoint exposing a list of events and their locations, but not weather information, you would just need to fetch the weather information from a second endpoint (or even a 3rd party API) in your resolvers.
+This way, you can design a schema that will allow your frontend to be as simple as possible, without limiting yourself to the exact shape of data that's in your underlying data sources.

 <h2 id="style">Style conventions</h2>

-The GraphQL specification is flexible in the style that it dictates and doesn't impose specific naming guidelines.
-In order to facilitate development and continuity across GraphQL deployments, we suggest the following style conventions:
+The GraphQL specification is flexible and doesn't impose specific naming guidelines.
+However, in order to facilitate development and continuity across GraphQL deployments, it's useful to have a general set of conventions.
+We suggest the following:

-* **Fields**: are recommended to be written in `camelCase`, since the majority of consumers will be client applications written in JavaScript.
+* **Fields** should be named in `camelCase`, since the majority of consumers will be client applications written in JavaScript, Java, Kotlin, or Swift, all of which recommend `camelCase` for variable names.
-* **Types**: should be `PascalCase`.
+* **Types**: should be `PascalCase`, to match how classes are defined in the languages above.
-* **Enums**: should have their name in `PascalCase` and their values in `ALL_CAPS` to denote their special meaning.
+* **Enums**: should have their type name in `PascalCase`, and their value names in `ALL_CAPS`, since they are similar to constants.

+If you use the conventions above, you won't need to have any extra logic in your clients to convert names to match the conventions of these languages.

 <h2 id="interfaces">Utilizing interfaces</h2>